dewaka/dewaka.github.io/_posts/2020-04-08-bookmarking-with-org-mode.md

 Most important time saver in this capture template is the use of `org-cliplink-capture` functionality which is provided by the `org-cliplink`[^org-cliplink] package.

-I tend to capture bookmarks on daily notes file, which I create per day.
-Another common approach is to use a `file+olp+datetree` type of capture for bookmarks.
+I tend to capture bookmarks on daily notes file, as can be seen from the above template.
+As an example, notes for today will be captured in a dedicated file `$ORG_DIR/2020/April_8.org`, where `$ORG_DIR` is the root directory for notes.

+With this approach, bookmarks will be scattered on multiple note files.
+Using instead the `file+olp+datetree` capture method, one can maintain a single note dedicated to bookmarks, say `$ORG_DIR/Bookmarks.org`.

-Following is how a sample bookmarked link looks like in a daily notes file.
+Following is how a sample bookmarked link looks like in my current setup.

 ![org-mode bookmark example]({{ "/assets/postassets/org-bookmarks/org-bookmark-example.png" | absolute_url }}){: .align-center }

-Since bookmarks captured in this method are simply org-mode text node, all things you can with a text node can be done with your bookmark entries as well.
+Since bookmarks captured in this method are simply org-mode text nodes, you can embellish entries in the same way as any other org-mode entry node.

 Following are some of the advantages of bookmarking in this manner instead of using an online service, such as pinboard[^pinboard].